 Bobby Bones has broken records, ruffled feathers and changed the expectations for country music DJ's across the country.
 After moving his highly successful show, the Bobby Bones Show, from Austin to Nashville, the radio host quickly became one of the most popular and controversial DJ's in country music history.

-His pop-culture infused banter and modern spin on the air gained him high praise and even higher listenership.
+His pop-culture infused banter and modern spin on the air gained him high praise and even higher weekday listenership.
 Shortly after Clear Channel took his morning show nationwide, it became the biggest country music radio show in the mornings, with an audience of nearly 3 million listeners.

-Bones even recently won the Mirrorball trophy on ABC's Dancing With the Stars with pro partner, Sharna Burgess (sorry Evanna Lynch and Alexis Ren).
+Bones even won the Mirrorball trophy on ABC's Dancing With the Stars with pro partner, Sharna Burgess (sorry Evanna Lynch and Alexis Ren).
 He came onto the show with absolutely no dancing experience and brought in excellent judges' scores every week with strong support from his fans all along the way.

 Although incredibly popular, Bones has also faced some harsh criticism from his shock-jock tendencies and controversial statements.
 In 2014, multiple billboards sprung up around Nashville blazoned with the words "GO AWAY BOBBY BONES," which were erected by a mysterious organization only documented as "Anti-Bobby Bones."
 Many argue that his modern and edgy take on country radio has changed the industry for the worse.